ncss-tech/soil-range-in-characteristics/readme.md

 * There is concern about how a new standard will cast doubt on previously established data.
 How do we inform the user of different approaches to data population based on vintage of guidance?

-* There is concern that dictating Low, RV, High definitions and putting an emphasis on computing values takes away from our ability to interject our "expert knowledge“.
-The use of the word “approximate” is meant to accommodate the incorporation of  the field knowledge of soil properties and map unit concepts in the determination of exact values for Data Mapunit population in NASIS.
+* There is concern that dictating Low, RV, High definitions and putting an emphasis on computing values takes away from our ability to interject our "expert knowledge".
+The use of the word "approximate" is meant to accommodate the incorporation of the field knowledge of soil properties and map unit concepts in the determination of exact values for Data Mapunit population in NASIS.

 * There is no consensus on the specific percentiles to pin our low and high concepts to: some argue for 5th/95th, others for 10th/90th, and some others for floating percentiles for different soil properties.